June 13, 2019

-Dear CTEOL Members,
+Dear CTEOL Member,

 Eileen O’Shea, DNP, APRN, PCNS-BS, CHPPN

-President, Coalition to Improve End-of-Life Care (CTEOL)
+President, Connecticut Coalition to Improve End-of-Life Care (CTEOL)

 A Message from our President